domgom/kontr/README.md

 ```
 #### Central
 https://repo1.maven.org/maven2/org/kontr/kontr-dsl/

+## Requirements
+The recommended versions are the latest ones available:
+- Java 21 or higher
+- Kotlin 1.9.22 or higher

 #### Old versions support
 No support to other versions is provided, although it should be possible to downgrade without much effort.
 #### Minimalistic standalone approach